Shipping Container Homes: Tips, Tricks & What to Know

 The fact that shipping container homes are pretty straightforward (one 20- or 40-foot-long container by 9 feet high and across), means configuring floor plans isn’t terribly challenging.
 Considerations like plumbing, window placement, and access to grid services are really all you need to keep in mind in terms of layout.
 If there are any dents or areas of your Conex box you need to cover, figure that into the design as well.

-After seeing the amazing floorplans and designs of shipping container homes out there, I’m sure you’ll feel inspired too.
+From luxury shipping container houses to stripped-down minimalist designs, there’s no shortage of ways to customize your container home.
+And after seeing the amazing floorplans and layouts of shipping container homes out there, I’m sure you’ll feel inspired too.
 If you’re looking for a strong structure with a modern look and feel, a shipping container home might be the right type of tiny home for you.

 Your Turn!

-• Do you prefer the modern design of shipping container homes?
+• Do you prefer the modern design of shipping container homes to more rustic tiny homes?

 1. Hi Ryan Mitchell, I stumbled upon your website because my husband and I are on the tiny house route.
 Do you live in a tiny house in Charlotte for real?
 Would love to hear about your journey.
 Thank you.